tzinmein/pertpert/README.md

 - The `boyboy.webp` photo shows Rupert lying on his back with his tummy exposed — a rare and dignified pose.
 The page contains a playful "Offer Tummy Rub" button; he may tolerate a brief rub if he's recently been fed.

+Spotlight feature:

+- The page now has a radial 'spotlight' that highlights Rupert's tummy.
+Press "Toggle Spotlight" to enable/disable it.
+- Click "Edit Spotlight" then click the image to position the spotlight center; adjust spot size and intensity using the sliders.
+- Spotlight settings are persisted to localStorage to keep your preferred position/intensity.

 How to view

 1. Place `boyboy.webp` in the repository root (if not already placed).